rkyzk/python/README.md

 D. View your balances
 - The system will obtain the balances of the user’s savings and checking accounts and will display the values in a table.

-E. View your transactions
-- The system will get a list of transaction records of the user from the previous 30 days.
-The transaction histories of savings and checking accounts will be shown in separate tables.

-F. Exit
+E. Exit
 - The program will be terminated.

 Lastly, after each transaction, the system asks the users if they want to make further transactions.
 Until they decide to exit the program, they can continue to make transactions.

 ## Future features:
-- Currently I limited the length of transfer notes to 35 characters so the table of transaction history will not be distorted.
-In the future, I will find a way to accommodate longer texts with line breaks in the column.
+- I will write program that will have users enter pin numbers for login and a validation system.
-- I will add a program to reset pin numbers in case customers forget their pins.
+- I will add program to display transaction history.

 # Testing:
 - I passed the code through CI Python Linter and confirmed there are no problems.